G-HT4TFH19W6

 5. Scoop and Roll

 Line a baking sheet with parchment paper.
-Scoop dough into 1.5 tablespoon-sized balls and roll each one in coarse sugar.
+Scoop dough into equal sized dough balls and roll each one in the coarse sugar and earl grey tea mixture.
+For best flavor and texture, lightly grind the tea leaves before adding to the sugar/earl grey topping mixture.
 You can place cookie dough in the fridge for up to 24 hours for a deeper flavor.

 7. Bake

-Place dough balls 2 inches apart on the baking sheet and bake for 10–12 minutes, until edges are set but centers are still soft.
+Place dough balls at least 2 inches apart on the baking sheet and bake for 11–12 minutes, until edges are set but centers are still soft.
 They’ll continue to cook slightly as they cool.
 Let the cookies rest in on the baking sheet for 5 minutes then transfer them to a cooling rack to continue to cool.

 Two halves of earl grey cookie stacked on top of a whole cookie.